Canon 100D versus Canon 1300D

 |Panasonic G6 (⇒ lft | rgt)||Four Thirds||15.9||4608||3456||1080/60p||21.3||11.5||639||61|

 Apart from body and sensor, cameras can and do differ across a range of features.
 The 100D and the 1300D are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
-The table below summarizes some of the other core capabilities of the Canon 100D and Canon 1300D in connection with corresponding information for a sample of similar cameras.
+The following table reports on some other key feature differences and similarities of the Canon 100D, the Canon 1300D, and comparable cameras.
 If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Canon 100D (⇒ rgt)||optical||no||3.0||1040||fixed||YES||4000||4.9||9.4||no|

 |Canon G9 X Mark II (⇒ lft | rgt)||no||no||3.0||1040||fixed||YES||2000||8.2||6||YES|

 |Canon 700D (⇒ lft | rgt)||optical||no||3.0||1040||swivel||YES||4000||5.0||13||no|

 |Canon 70D (⇒ lft | rgt)||optical||YES||3.0||1040||swivel||YES||8000||7.0||12||no|